 Table of Contents

-Maya Murad, a product incubation manager at IBM Research, puts it this way: “The agent is breaking out of chat, and helping you take on tasks that are getting more and more complex.
-That opens up a whole new UX paradigm.”
+Toggle“The agent is breaking out of chat, helping you take on tasks that are getting more and more complex.
+That opens up a whole new UX paradigm.” – Maya Murad, IBM Research.

-The answer lies in engineered workflows that allow them to tap into external tools and APIs to fill in their gaps.
-Plus, they can review their work and make necessary corrections.
+The secret is in workflows that let them tap into external tools and APIs.
+Plus, they can review and fix their own mistakes.

 Understanding LLMs and AI Agents

-LLMs: Large Language Models (LLMs) are a type of Transformer-based model with huge numbers of parameters—often in the hundreds of billions.
+Large Language Models (LLMs) are Transformer-based models with massive numbers of parameters, often reaching into the hundreds of billions.

 AI Agents: AI agents are autonomous systems that sense, reason, and act, leveraging various technologies to achieve complex functionalities.